Geology at the Colville River Mouth - Lake Roosevelt, WA

-A variety of boulder lithologies.
+Boulder lithologies.
 I counted at least a dozen different rock types along the beach.
-Porphrytic andesite (Eocene?), white quartzite (Addy?), cemented conglomerate (angular clasts in coarse sand matrix), foliated granitoids, bright white unfoliated hornblende granite, purple quartzite (Belt?), amphibolite(?), weathered granite, weathered basalt, minor CRB basalt, vein quartz, and young sandstone concretions.
+Porphrytic andesite (Eocene?), white quartzite (Addy?), cemented conglomerate (angular clasts in coarse sand matrix), foliated granitics, bright white unfoliated hornblende granite, purple quartzite (Belt?), amphibolite(?), weathered granite, weathered basalt, minor CRB basalt, vein quartz, and young sandstone concretions.

 Sandstone concretions.
-Cannonballs, snowmen, turtles, baguettes are just some of the shapes taken by sandstone concretions weathering out of bluffs composed largely of glacial sands.
+Cannonballs, snowmen, turtles, baguettes are just some of the shapes taken by sandstone concretions weathering out of bluffs composed.
+The material is glacial sand, which is curious.
 Cementation here affects horizontal beds and vertical dikes.
-Cementation suggests either age or a local source of dissolved CaCO3.
+Cementation suggests either considerable age (pre-late Wisconsin sand?) or a local groundwater source containing high levels of dissolved CaCO3.
 Unclear what that source is.

 Graffiti wall.
 Look for concretions at the base of the graffiti wall.
 They collect there, but weather out from a bed higher up.

 Look closely at the chunks.
-Some of the large chunks of broken 'sandstone' in this slide deposit are cut by clastic dikes.
+Some of the large chunks of broken, cemented 'sandstone' in this slide deposit are cut by clastic dikes.
 Diking preceded sliding.
 Thick sands sure look like they were rapidly deposited.
 Sliding looks fairly young.
 Everything here is within the Ice Age floodway.

 Avoid the mud.
 Wet areas on the flats are miserable to hike across.
 Stick to the gravel.

 Backfilled burrows.
-Mazama ash riddled with backfilled rodent and insect burrows is exposed in a low shoreline bluff at the west end of the hiking route.
+Mazama ash high in the section is riddled with backfilled rodent and insect burrows.
+The ash is well exposed in a low shoreline bluff at the west end of the hiking route.
 Its thickness and white-pink hue are unmistakable.